 The pursuit of justice is a wide-ranging field with many challenging and rewarding careers.
 While a criminal justice program can teach the theory and practice of the justice system, it takes a special personality to be a leader in this field.
 Whether you are in law enforcement or the court system, it is important to understand the leadership skills needed in criminal justice.

-Leaders in the field of justice know everything depends on teamwork.
+Leaders in the field of criminal justice understand the value of teamwork.
 Once you have a strategy in place for dealing with a situation, you need to know what tasks need to be completed and who are the best team members to complete them.
 Part of effective team management is the ability to know the strengths and weaknesses of the individuals on your team.
 You want to have a sense of how people deal with stress and how they adapt to new ideas.
 When your team members know you understand them, they will know that your decisions are not random.
 They can trust that you have their best interests in mind.